dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 Frontinerland has a large lake at it's centre, in the middle is large island which houses Big Thunder Mountain, a classic runaway mine cart ride.
 In recent years the ride has been suffering form a lack of investment but it was shut for an entire year only reopening last year.
 This included a complete draining of the lake.
 It has been restored to all its former glory with even better digital effects.
 This, in my opinion, is the best Big Thunder Mountain out of all the parks.

-*Big Thunder Mountain in Disneyland Paris is 10 feet taller than it was meant to be due to a miscommunication between the English and French build teams.*
+<div class="fun-fact">Big Thunder Mountain in Disneyland Paris is 10 feet taller than it was meant to be due to a miscommunication between the English and French build teams.</div>

 ### Discoveryland